 On display at the Gallery of Modern Art (GOMA) and Queensland Art Gallery (QAG) from 21 November 2015 to 10 April 2016, the exhibition will include 83 artists and artists groups from 32 countries.

-‘Our curatorial team has been researching new developments in contemporary art, liaising directly with artists and communities in their home countries to discuss new works and projects specifically for this exhibition.’
+The selection of artists for APT8 has taken place over the past three years, with the Gallery’s experienced team of curators travelling throughout Asia and the Pacific.
+The curatorial team has been researching new developments in contemporary art, liaising directly with artists and communities in their home countries to discuss new works and projects specifically for this exhibition.

-The most significant Australian involvement to date – 17 artists including seven Indigenous artists.
-They will form a large component of the dynamic APT8 Live performance program throughout the exhibition.
+The most significant Australian involvement to date – 17 artists including seven Indigenous artists, will form a large component of the dynamic APT8 Live performance program throughout the exhibition.

-A multi-media installation of performance and dance from across Melanesia – Yumi Danis (We Dance).
-Commencing with a creative exchange in Ambrym, Vanuatu in November 2014, the project is animated by performances from dancers and musicians from six different island nations.
+A multi-media installation of performance and dance from across Melanesia – Yumi Danis (We Dance) commenced with a creative exchange in Ambrym, Vanuatu in November 2014.
+The project is animated by performances from dancers and musicians from six different island nations.

-Works by artists from countries not previously included in APT that are rarely, if ever, seen in Australia.
-These include a major group of paintings by four Mongolian artists that showcases the richness of the Mongol zurag painting movement.
+Works by artists from countries not previously included in APT that are rarely, if ever, seen in Australia include a major group of paintings by four Mongolian artists that showcases the richness of the Mongol zurag painting movement.

 Subscribe to YouTube to go behind-the-scenes / Watch or Read more about Asia Pacific artists